coding-wiki/learn-cpp/README.md

 ## Guards

-Do not define files twice
+Do not define files twice, or import the same thing multiple times

 ## Functions
 Main function has to return an `int`.